ib0oster/command-framework/README.md

 # command-framework
-An lightweight command framework for Discord4J.
+A lightweight command framework for Discord4J.

 ## Usage